akhilesh0707/Easy-Note/README.md

 # Easy Note
-Easy Note: Notes app using JetPack Compose and MVVM with a clean architecture approach...
+Easy Note: Notes app using JetPack Compose and MVVM with a clean architecture approach.